 1. Use old gift cards.
-Research firm CEB estimated that $750 million in gift cards went unused in 2014.
+Americans have left more than $45 billion in unredeemed gift cards on the table since 2005, according to estimates by WalletHub.
 If that Home Depot or Williams Sonoma gift card you got last Christmas isn’t really your dish, use it to buy a closet organizer for your college-age kid or a mixing bowl set for that gourmet chef in your family.

 2. Order online early.
-The National Retail Federation reports that 46% of consumers will shop online this Christmas, including browsing and buying.
-That much activity means a longer wait for your order to show up at your front door.
 Wrap up your online shopping early and use standard shipping instead of paying extra to have your stuff overnighted.
 Leave the last-minute deliveries to Santa and his reindeer.